autoblocksai/javascript-sdk/src/prompts/README.md

 ## Initialize a builder

-Like explained above, you should initialize a new builder any time you're making an LLM request.
+You should initialize a new builder any time you're making an LLM request.
 Use an identifier to represent the task you're performing when initializing the builder.

 ```ts
 import { AutoblocksPromptBuilder } from '@autoblocks/client/prompts';